revolt-randy/Arduino-Gray-Theme/README.md

 # Installation:

 ## IDE v 1.8.6 and newer:
-Locate your arduino sketchbook location - From the IDE, choose File -> Preferences.
-The sketchbook location is the first item in the preferences window, you can use the browse button to open the folder.
-Once the folder is open, if the directory 'theme' doesn't exsist, then create a new folder called 'theme' in the sketchbook directory.
-Download the theme-gray.zip file and place it in the new 'theme' directory.
-Now, close and restart the arduino IDE and choose File -> Preferences.
-You should now be able to select the new theme from the theme selection dialog.
-The IDE will need to be restarted again before the change is made.
+- Find your sketchbook folder: File -> Preferences -> Sketchbook location
+- Open the Sketchbook directory/folder and create a new directory called 'theme'
+- Copy the downloaded .zip file to this new 'theme' directory
+- In arduino IDE select: File -> Preferences -> Theme and select the new theme
+- Restart the arduino IDE to use the new theme